Jordy Clasie

-Jordy Clasie ([ˈjɔrdi ˈklaːsi]; born 27 June 1991) is a Dutch professional footballer who plays as a midfielder for Eredivisie club AZ Alkmaar and for the Dutch national team.
+Jordy Clasie ([ˈjɔrdi ˈklaːsi]; born 27 June 1991) is a Dutch professional footballer who plays as a midfielder for Eredivisie club AZ.

 Club career

 Early career

 Clasie arrived at the youth Feyenoord Academy (Varkenoord) as a 9-year-old in the summer of 2000 and progressed through the ranks to the Feyenoord / Excelsior U19s.
 In the summer of 2010 the Haarlem-born youngster went out on loan to Excelsior.

 Clasie made his professional debut for Excelsior on 15 August 2010, when he was part of the starting line-up in the Rotterdam derby victory against Feyenoord (3–2).

 Feyenoord

 Clasie was brought into the first-team squad at Feyenoord at the start of the 2011–12 season and incoming coach Ronald Koeman immediately handed the youngster a place in the starting line-up.
 On 31 July 2011, he made his debut for Feyenoord in a friendly game against Málaga.
 Because of his good play and his tenacity he soon became one of the most popular players among the supporters.

 On 29 August 2014, a day after Clasie helped Feyenoord qualify for the group stage of the UEFA Europa League, Clasie agreed to extend his contract until 2018.
 Clasie explained the decision that he was keen on developing himself as a player within the team as well as developing together with the team as a whole.